GreyAce/dolce_vita/readme.txt

 anyway:

 - to create the tables in your db, run the uncomment the two lines inside the app.php file (lines 20,21).
-- enter your valid credentials inside the ".env" file
+- enter your valid DB MYSQL credentials inside the ".env" file
 - run "app.php"

 that's it :)